 - Guns don't kill people; doctors kill people.

 - Firearms were used in about 12,600 homicides in the United States in 2007.
-Medical errors kill between 44,000 and 98,000 or possibly even more.[unreliable source] Advocates of responsible firearm use conclude based on Amdahl's law that governments ought to tackle serious medical errors before firearms.
+Medical errors kill between 44,000 and 98,000 or possibly even more.[unreliable source] Advocates of responsible firearm use conclude based on Amdahl's law that governments ought to use resources on serious medical errors before firearms.

 - Guns don't kill people; idiots kill people.